Zafar0725/Practical_Assign_ci-cd/README.md

 ---

 ## 🐳 Docker Image
-- Dockerfile builds the CLI app using Python 3.11
+- Dockerfile builds the CLI app using Python 3.10 slim
 - Image is published to Docker Hub: `zafar0725/todo-cli:latest`

 ---